kacykuni/kacykuni.github.io/essays/smart-questions.md

 ## Why is it important to ask questions the 'smart' way?

-Eric Raymond's guidelines about asking questions the smart way demonstrates that how you present your problem, be respectful, grammer and spelling, and follow up, can affect your chances of getting useful and respectful answers from experts.
-Demonstrating the effort that you have tried to solving a problem, finding the appropriate place for asking questions, detail, politeness, and following up will result in more people to want to help you come to a solution.
+Eric Raymond's guidelines about asking questions the smart way demonstrates that how you present your problem, be respectful, grammar and spelling, and follow up, can affect your chances of getting useful and respectful answers from experts.
+Demonstrating the effort that you have tried to solve a problem, finding the appropriate place for asking questions, detail, politeness, and following up will result in more people to wanting to help you come to a solution.
 In recent years, I feel that some people may forget that they are asking real people for help, therefore these factors matter when asking a question.

 ## Example of a smart question